How to forgive yourself, a journey that is oh so personal and powerful for your growth.

 The difference isn’t necessarily in the severity of their mistakes.
-Rather, it’s in their capability to transform their “mistakes” into heaven-sent lessons and grow from them.
+Rather, it’s in their capacity to transform their “mistakes” into heaven-sent lessons and grow from them.

 The crux of this transformation is learning how to forgive yourself.

-So, what’s the difference between a person who is able to forgive themselves, learn, and grow and a person who is tormented by their mistakes?
+So, what’s the difference between a person who can forgive themselves, learn, and grow and a person who is tormented by their mistakes?

-An important distinction to make before we dive into how to forgive yourself is the difference between guilt and shame.
+An important distinction to make before we dive into ‘how to forgive yourself’, is the difference between shame and guilt.